<<<<<<< TWO ....... STROKE ....... MIX ....... RATIOS >>>>>>>

 ALL OF THE FOLLOWING READINGS ARE TAKEN DURING 5 RAPID KICKS!
 The object is to keep the engine rotating long enough for the digital meter to sample the signal and display a reading.
 This is easiest with the spark plugs removed, the plug wires connected to the plugs and the plug body connected to ground on the engine case to complete the circuit.
 What also works well is to tape the metal bodies of 2 spark plugs together, with the insulators pointing away from each other.
 Attach the spark plug wires to these and this will also complete the coil secondary circuit.

-3. Now move the red test lead to the red wire (measuring brown to red) this is the high speed winding kick over the machine with the ignition on and you should see 4.5 Volts AC.
+(measuring brown to red) this is the high speed winding kick over the machine

-5. On the CDI bundle there is a 2-wire connector with an orange wire and a black wire.
-Slide the meter probes in beside these wires.
-This is the CDI output to the ignition coil primary winding.
+with an orange wire and a black wire.
+Slide the meter probes in beside these

 When the starter is kicked rapidly, you should see 0.4 Volts AC.